RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Show CTA button** - Toggle to display the "add to cart" or "view product" button under the products on the results page.

-- **Show "more info" link** - Toggle to display a "more info" link below the product name or description on the resutls page.
+- **Show "more info" link** - Toggle to display a "more info" link below the product name or description on the results page.
 The link takes you to the product page.

 - **Show description** - Toggle to display the product description below the product name on the results page.
-Additional option is displayed.
+An additional option is displayed.

     **Truncate description** - Toggle to shorten the product description on the results page and display a "read more" link which will enlarge it while clicked.

-- **Show reviews** - Toggle to show product rating below the product name on the resutls page.
-After activation make sure to run a [Catalog Sync]() to sync all the product reviews with the app.
+- **Show reviews** - Toggle to show product rating below the product name on the results page.
+After activation make sure to run a [Catalog Sync](https://docs.revenuehunt.com/how-to-guides/how-to-sync-catalog/) to sync all the product reviews with the app.

-- **Show metafields** - Toggle to allow showing of custom product metafields on the resutls page.
-To show product metafields follow the instructions in [How to show product metafieleds in the quiz]().
+- **Show metafields** - Toggle to allow showing of custom product metafields on the results page.
+To show product metafields follow the instructions in [How to show product metafieleds in the quiz](https://docs.revenuehunt.com/how-to-guides/how-to-add-product-metafields/).

 **Style Settings**